weslley39/mailforever/README.md

 $ gulp test
 ```

+After run the tests, a folder called `coverage` will be created at the root.
+If you want to see how much this project is coverage by unit tests, open the file in `./coverage/app/index.html`

 ## Things I would add/modify/approach differently for a production-ready system
 I opened issues in this repo, with the label `feature`